htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     -  *error* - the literal ``error`` will tell submit to generate an error when the command is used. this provides a way for admins to disable existing submit commands.
     -  *undefined* - the literal ``undefined`` will be treated by *condor_submit* as if that attribute is not in this ad.
-This is indended to aid composability of this ad across multiple configuration files.
+This is intended to aid composability of this ad across multiple configuration files.

     The following example will add four new submit commands and disable the use of the